DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 `AZURE_CLIENT_ID`
 `AZURE_FEDERATED_TOKEN_FILE`

 Within Azure a managed identity will also exist for each namespace.
-The managed identity will have the text `gcp-wif` within it's name.
+The managed identity will have the text `gcp-wif` within its name.

-Please note the Managed Identity Object ID for each namespace (environment).
+Please take note of the Managed Identity Object ID for each namespace (environment).
 This is a uuid that will be required in later steps below.

 If WIF is not enabled, then contact TS DevOps in the #teacher_services_infra on getting this enabled.